jcubic/jquery.terminal/CONTRIBUTING.md

 make test
 ```

-(You don't need to run npm again if you did it when buuilding the files)
+(You don't need to run npm again if you did it when building the files)

 you can also run test covarage using

 ```
-make cover
+make coverage
 ```